marco262/my_wiki/data/onednd/subclass/brawler.md

 ### Level 7: Grappling Expert

-You can make one Unarmed Strike as a Bonus Action.
-When you use Unarmed Strike in this way, you must choose the Grapple or Shove option.
+You can make one [[glossary:Unarmed Strike]] as a Bonus Action.
+When you use [[glossary:Unarmed Strike]] in this way, you must choose the Grapple or Shove option.

 In addition, at the start of each of your turns, you can deal 1d6 Bludgeoning damage to one creature [[glossary:Grappled]] by you.

 ### Level 10: Dirty Fighting

-You have Advantage on attack rolls made with Improvised Weapons and Unarmed Strikes against a creature [[glossary:Grappled]] by you.
+You have Advantage on attack rolls made with Improvised Weapons and [[glossary:Unarmed Strike|Unarmed Strikes]] against a creature [[glossary:Grappled]] by you.

 ### Level 15: Improvised Specialist